Elenkosz/rivus/doc/overview.rst

 .. warning::
   As for the current state, ``rivus`` does not consider already existing energy infrastructure networks.
   Thus the solution always assumes a **from scratch** planning.
   (Feature is planned to be integrated into the logic later.)

 .. warning::
   As for now, ``rivus`` does **not handle storage** in any way.

 .. note::
-  The works done with ``rivus`` were restricted to the the **urban level**.
+  Research conducted with ``rivus`` was on the **urban level**.
   Theoretically, there is no barrier for the model to reach for bigger structures, but pragmatically a performance boost would be needed to push the project in the direction of applicability to bigger or more detailed problems.

 .. note::
   There is no n-1 redundancy built in the model yet.